obonyojimmy/product-docs/doc/source/api_library/system_api/COSMIC/index.rst

 **Required**

-To query the COSMIC database, the Ensembl Gene ID should be used.
+Gene ID: To query the COSMIC database, the Ensembl Gene ID should be used.
 The Ensembl ID will come from the Ensembl database/API and will start with the characters "ENS" - for example, "ENSG00000012048"

 **Data Outputs**
 @@@@@@@@@@@@@@@@